-3.1 Study Area
+3.1 Study area

-Bandung is located approximately 140 km south-east of Jakarta.
-It has a population of around 2.4 million people living in an area of 167.67 km2which makes it the densest city in Indonesia with 14,283 people/ km2.
-Bandung has been famous as a fashion city since a long time.
-Because of its reputation many visitors come not only from Indonesia (especially Jakarta) but also from overseas, in particular Malaysia and Singapore, mostly for leisure and shopping purposes.
+Bandung is located approximately 140 km southeast of Jakarta.
+It has a population of around 2.4 million people living in an area of 167.67 km, which makes it the densest city in Indonesia, with 14,283 people/km.
+Bandung has been famous as a fashion city for a long time.
+Because of its reputation, many visitors come not only from Indonesia (especially Jakarta) but also from overseas, in particular Malaysia and Singapore, mostly for leisure and shopping purposes.
 This has generated high economic growth and an increase in freight as well as passenger traffic within the city and on motorways connecting Bandung with Jakarta.
-All of this has added to create severe traffic congestion within the city.
-The modal share in Bandung city, based on registered vehicles in 2010, is depicted in Figure 2, which shows the city is dominated by motorcycles and private cars.
+All of this has contributed to severe traffic congestion within the city.
+The modal share in Bandung city, based on registered vehicles in 2010, is depicted in Figure 2, which shows that the city is dominated by motorcycles and private cars.

 Figure 2.
-Modal Share in Bandung Based on Registered Vehicles in 2010.
-Source: Bandung City Government (2010)
+Modal share in Bandung based on registered vehicles in 2010.
+Source.
+Bandung City Government (2010).

-Private cars make up around 23% of the modal share whereas buses and minibuses constitute less than 1% of the vehicle fleet.
+Private cars make up around 23% of the modal share, whereas buses and minibuses constitute less than 1% of the vehicle fleet.
 (Unfortunately data on person-trips or trip-km by modes are not available).
 Public transport in Bandung mainly consists of paratransit in the form of minibuses (Angkot).
-These have a capacity of 12-14 passengers and operate on fixed routes through various parts of the city (Joewono and Kubota, 2005).
+These have a capacity of 12-14 passengers and operate on fixed routes through various parts of the city (Joewono & Kubota, 2005).
 Angkot minibuses are allowed to stop everywhere without any restriction.
-Their departures are not fixed as the operators often wait until the vehicle is nearly full.
-Pradono et al (2009) discuss that the public transport system in Bandung is not designed to encourage mode choice and Tarigan et al (2010) reports that nearly 65% of public transport users in

-Bandung have an income nearly equal to or lower than the local standard minimum income level1 of IDR 939k (IDR 1,000k is about US\$100).
-The public transport network does not serve the city well and if residents do not want to, or can not afford to, purchase cars, they either have to stick to motorcycles or adjust their residential location.
-Therefore also for many students relying on PT alone is not a competitive alternative if one does not live very close to campus.
+Their departures are not fixed because the operators often wait until the vehicle is nearly full.
+Pradono, Rachmat, and Pitaloka (2009) discuss how the public transport system in Bandung is not designed to encourage mode choice and Tarigan, Susilo, and Joewono (2014) report that nearly 65% of public transport users in Bandung have an income nearly equal to or lower than the local standard minimum income level of IDR 939k (IDR 1,000k is about US\$100).
+The public transport network does not serve the city well and if residents do not want to, or cannot afford to, purchase cars, they either have to stick to motorcycles or adjust their residential location.
+Therefore, PT alone is not a competitive alternative for many students if they do not live very close to campus.

 Our focus is on undergraduate students.
 There are three state universities and 78 private universities/academies in Bandung (Bandung City Government, 2010).
-Students' economic situation is obviously closely related to the support they obtain from their families.
-Intani (2009) reports that the parents of Bandung's public university students all have an income above the local standard minimum wage1.
-The average monthly income of students' parents is IDR9,443k, i.e. nearly ten times the minimum local income level.
-Intani (2009) also reports that students' monthly expenditure is on average 1,716k (with a range between IDR 500k- 4,200k).
-Pradono et al (2009) targeted students from two state universities (ITB and UNPAD) and two private universities (UNIKOM and UNISBA) and show that there is no significant difference in the socio-economic profile or modal split between the students from these four universities in Bandung.
-They report that 41,8% of the students own a car or motorcycle.
-Van and Fujii (2011) also interviewed students in Bandung and report that 10% own a car (they did not ask for motorcycle ownership).
-In our study described in the following we focus on students from one university only.
-This is clearly a limitation but partly due to the Pradono et al (2009) results we believe that our results have wider validity as we will discuss.
+Students' economic situations are obviously closely related to the support they obtain from their families.
+Intani (2009) reports that the parents of Bandung's public university students all have an income above the local standard minimum wage.
+The average monthly income of students' parents is IDR 9,443k, that is, nearly ten times the minimum local income level.
+Intani (2009) also reports that students' monthly expenditure is on average 1,716k (with a range between IDR 500k-4,200k).
+Pradono et al. (2009) targeted students from two state universities (ITB and UNPAD) and two private universities (UNIKOM and UNI-SBA) and showed that there is no significant difference in the socioeconomic profile or modal split between the students from these four universities in Bandung.
+They report that 41.8% of the students own a car or motorcycle.
+Van and Fujii